Dental Cavitations: Symptoms, Treatment, Surgery Cost, Definition, Diagnosis

 Diagnosis of Cavitations

-- Clinical Evaluation: The initial step in the diagnosis of dental cavitations involves a clinical evaluation.
+- Clinical Evaluation: The initial step in the diagnosis of dental cavitation involves a clinical evaluation.
 The dentist will take a detailed medical history and perform a clinical examination.
 Patients may describe symptoms such as unexplained facial pain, pressure in the jawbone, or a history of unresolved infections.

 - Imaging Techniques: Standard dental X-rays often fail to detect cavitations as they may not provide sufficient detail of the internal structure of the bone.
 More sophisticated imaging techniques are generally needed for the diagnosis: